-Join Chad Perkins for an in-depth discussion in this video Making magic with the multi-iris, part of Up and Running with Optical Flares.
+Join Chad Perkins for an in-depth discussion in this video Making magic with the multi-iris, part of Learning Optical Flares.

 So we're here in the Optical Flares options window on the Flare layer, and we're going to talk about the multi-iris, which is my personal favorite lens object here in Optical Flares.
 I'm going to go ahead and click Clear all, and it's like Yes.
 I'm going to add a glow, just so we have a reference for where the light is, and I'm going to go ahead and click on multi-iris. to add a multi iris.
 And we saw this earlier when we were looking at real world lens where there is a streak of kind of a series of geometric shapes that extrude out.

 That's really one of the tell tell signs of a beautiful lens flare in my opinion.
 Sometimes you don't want one, it's a little bit too much but I really like the way this looks Now, I'm going to start here in the common settings in the editor.
 Again, making sure that multi-iris and not glow is selected.
 We'll have multi-iris selected, and I'm going to go ahead and increase the scale a little bit.
 Maybe do about 40% or so, and we'll scroll down a little bit, and be aware that color random in the colorize section is really awesome when you're working with the multi-iris.
 Because in real life, that's often how random the colours are they are really are just there is reds, and yellows, and greens, and blues all in the same lens flair the same shot.